 How to Buy USD Coin (USDC) in the UK

-1. Open an account with a crypto exchange: A crypto exchange is a platform or app that connects buyers and sellers of cryptocurrencies.
+1. Create an account with a crypto exchange, such as Coinbase or CoinJar.
+A crypto exchange is a platform or app that connects buyers and sellers of cryptocurrencies.
 When you sign up, you are able to place buy or sell orders, and the exchange will match your orders with those of investors looking to make opposite trades.
 You will need to provide some basic information, such as your full name, date of birth, and home address, as well as a picture of your ID.
 These are legal requirements, and the entire process takes only a few minutes to complete.

-3. Fund your crypto account: If this is your first time buying crypto, you will need to fund the account.
+2. Fund your account with GBP using your debit card or via bank transfer.
+If this is your first time buying crypto, you will need to fund the account.
 This simply means transferring a fiat currency, like the British pound, to the exchange so it can be swapped for crypto.
 Most exchanges will allow you to fund your account with your debit card, credit card, PayPal or direct bank connection.
 If you already have crypto in another exchange or wallet, you can fund your new account by transferring your existing cryptocurrencies, provided the crypto exchange supports them.

-4. Purchase USDC: Once you have funded your account, you can now buy USDC.
+4. Buy USDC with GBP using the crypto exchange’s web or mobile app.
+Once you have funded your account, you can now buy USDC.
 Type the ticker symbol ‘USDC’ into the search bar of your chosen crypto exchange to find USD Coin.
 Once you locate the coin, you may buy USDC tokens at the current market price or set a limit to automatically purchase the token once it reaches your target price.

-5. Transfer your USDC to your crypto wallet: Now that you have bought some USD Coins, you can transfer them to your wallet for safekeeping.
+6. Transfer your USDC to your wallet for safekeeping.
+Now that you have bought some USD Coins, you can transfer them to your wallet for safekeeping.
 If you want to sell the tokens in the future, simply transfer them back to the exchange to sell them.

 Where to Buy USDC